General Surgery procedures

 What are haemorrhoids?

-Many patients can manage their haemorrhoids with attention to diet or a topical treatment when symptoms are minor.
 For small internal haemorrhoids, banding can be an effective treatment.
-But when haemorrhoids are large, prolapse (drop down) and particularly when they are associated with large external tags, surgical removal (haemorrhoidectomy) may be recommended.
+If your haemorrhoids are large, prolapse (drop down), or are associated with large external tags, surgical removal (haemorrhoidectomy) may be recommended.

-What does a haemorrhoidectomy involve?
+What does a haemorrhoidectomy procedure involve?

 What are the potential risks and complications?

-Longer-term complications are rare but include:
+Longer-term complications are rare but may include:

 GWS Face